GEO vs SEO: What Small Businesses Need to Know

 Run your own visibility check

 Open ChatGPT, Gemini, and Perplexity.
 Search the same queries your customers would use.
 See who comes up and who does not.
 Some businesses will realize they are basically invisible outside of Google.
 This takes 20 minutes and gives you a real baseline.
+The step-by-step process is in how to check your AI search visibility.

 02